-Melcor has been building commercial properties since 2001.
+Melcor has been building commercial and multi-family residential properties since the 1960s.
 We have developed over 2.5 million sq. ft. of commercial projects and are one of the most active developers in Alberta.
-Focused initially on retail properties, we began developing build-to-suit mixed-use industrial and business parks in 2013.
+Since 2001 when the Property Development division was formed, our primary development focus has been retail properties.
+We began developing build-tosuit mixed-use industrial and business parks in 2013.